 What helps:

-Keep feet dry, change socks regularly, and allow shoes to air out between uses.
+Dry feet completely, change socks daily, and let shoes air out between uses.

 Tight Shoes and Synthetic Socks

-Tight footwear limits airflow and increases friction, which can damage the nail.
-Similarly, synthetic socks trap moisture and heat.
+Tight footwear reduces airflow and increases pressure on the nail.
+Synthetic socks can trap heat and moisture.

 What helps: